Daphne Schrager

-Daphne Schrager (born 24 December 2000) is a British para-cyclist who represented Great Britain at the 2024 Summer Paralympics.
+Daphne Schrager (born 24 December 2000) is a British para-cyclist.
+She won a silver medal representing Great Britain at the 2024 Summer Paralympics.

 Career

 Schrager began her career as a para-athlete competing in sprints, and made her international debut for England at the 2018 Commonwealth Games.
 She joined Great Britain's cycling program in December 2019.

 She made her UCI Para-cycling Track World Championships debut for Great Britain in 2022 and won a gold medal in the individual pursuit event.
 She again represented Great Britain at the 2023 UCI Para-cycling Track World Championships and won a silver medal in the individual pursuit event.

 She represented Great Britain at the 2024 UCI Para-cycling Track World Championships and won a gold medal in the individual pursuit, and a silver medal in the omnium events.
 She represented Great Britain at the 2024 Summer Paralympics and won a silver medal in the individual pursuit C1–3 event.

+In July 2026, Schrager was given a two-year ban backdated to the commencement of her provisional suspension in June 2025 for an anti-doping rule violation relating to unintentional use of Ligandrol.